 During a hurricane warning, complete storm preparations and immediately leave the threatened area if directed by local officials.

 To prepare, stay tuned to your local and national weather station on tv, other device, or radio.
 Listen for the latest updates from your town, city, county, and state agencies.
 Make sure that your prescriptions are filled in case our area is impacted.
 If power is out after the storm, you will want cash on hand because machines that take cards will be down.
 Remember, water, electricity, and gas utilities may also be affected and may be down for a few hours or even weeks.
 Plan to have emergency water, light, heat source, and storage for food while utilities are down.

 Have a plan in case you are advised to evacuate.
-Please be familiar with evacuation routes ahead of being warned to evacuate.
-Remember, everyone else is planning to leave, so prepare for traffic delays.
 Locate your local storm shelters, stay with family, or make a reservation with a hotel or motel out of the storm impact area.
 Have a plan for your pets.
 Please do not leave your pets outside, and do not leave your pets behind.
 This may take up valuable manpower, resources, and space at our animal shelters after the storm and during clean-up.

 Stay tuned for the latest weather updates.
 Local agencies may advise on the availability and where to find sand, sandbags, and other resources.
 The local news and weather agencies may give updates on which storm shelters are open, where they are located, and how to contact the shelter.

 Suppose you decide to stay against the call for evacuation.
 Once our area becomes impacted, the wind increases to 50 mph and above.
 Emergency response will be limited.
 First responders may not respond until the wind drops below 50 mph for our safety and yours.
 So please consider this when choosing to stay.

 For more information on hurricane preparedness from NOAA, visit NOAA.